U.S. jobless claims drop more than expected

-MetLife Inc said on Thursday its board had approved a new $3 billion share buyback program, its largest ever.

-WASHINGTON The number of Americans filing for unemployment benefits fell more than expected last week, underscoring the robustness of the labor market.
+WASHINGTON (Reuters) - The number of Americans filing for unemployment benefits fell more than expected last week, underscoring the robustness of the labor market.

 Initial claims for state unemployment benefits dropped 11,000 to a seasonally adjusted 254,000 for the week ended Nov.
 5, the Labor Department said on Thursday.
 Claims for the prior week were unrevised.